 Knowing someone has had pregnancy supplements work for them is encouraging.
 There is an incentive to try it for yourself, especially if you have the same problem.

-People, like medical problems, can be complex and do not have a “one size fits all” solution.
+People, like fertility problems, can be complex and do not always have a “one product fits all” solution.
 Understanding your problem, and understanding the solutions offered are the way to successfully navigate the maze.

 People with a solved medical problem have the benefit of their personal experience.
 If 1000 people say this product has helped them, clearly, it is an effective product and worthwhile looking into.
-Does their success mean that it will help you, only that it could if your problem and the benefits of the supplements match.
+Does their success mean that it will the same success for you?
+It certainly could if your problem and the benefits of the supplements match.
 Knowing if your problem is really your problem, or just looks like someone else’s is a key to success.

 There is a big difference between a doctor and a patient making a judgment on a medical solution.

 Doctors see thousands of patients.
 Many patients may have the same diagnosis, but different reasons for the problem.
-An individual may only be aware of their own circumstances but apply that to everyone else.
-Differential diagnosis is the process of differentiating between two or more conditions which share similar signs or symptoms.
-This is what medical professionals do, but patients cannot, due to lack of expertise.
+An individual may only be aware of their own circumstances, yet apply these experiences to everyone else.
+Differential diagnosis is the process of determining the difference between two or more conditions that share similar signs or symptoms.
+This is what medical professionals do, but patients cannot, respectfully, due to lack of experience and expertise.

 Forums are a great place to hear stories from other people.
 They are also the worst place to get medical advice.
 Doctors may know 50 shades of a medical problem, and how to treat them, an individual may only know the one they experienced, yet spread this personal experience as a medical certainty for others.
 This is where the line “a little bit of knowledge is a dangerous thing” applies.
 Proper research using scientifically presented articles are the best start to separating fact from fiction.

 What works for one person may not for another.
 This is where science is useful.

-You may have seen pregnancy supplements recommended by a friend also written up in a magazine or publicised in the media.
-You may see people promoting the health-giving benefits of a particular product.
+You may have seen supplements recommended by a friend or publicized by the media or the internet.
+You may see celebrities promoting the health-giving benefits of a particular product.
 How many of these promotions are here today and gone tomorrow?
 Looking at the science behind these claims is the best way to understand a product.

 Most people will believe a product if it has science behind it.